simonneutert/shell-curry/_posts/2024-12-14-debian12-simon.md

 🌟✨💅

-## asdf-vm
+## Install `asdf-vm`

 `$ cd; git clone https://github.com/asdf-vm/asdf.git ~/.asdf --branch v0.14.1`

-Now you need to make asdf-vm available in your shell.
+Now you need to make `asdf-vm` available in your shell.

-This is what your .zshrc should look exactly like at this point in time:
+This is what your `.zshrc` should look like at this point in time:

 ```bash
 HISTFILE=~/.histfile